 The Ukrainian President also emphasized the importance of an invitation from NATO to Ukraine, which would send out a powerful message that Ukraine is not “alone.”

-The plan consists of five main points: an invitation for Ukraine to join NATO, strengthening Ukraine’s capabilities; implementing a strategy against aggression; boosting Ukraine’s economic and strategic potential; and utilizing Ukraine’s wartime experiences for future European defence.
-Nevertheless, certain aspects of the plan contain confidential details that are only shared with specific allies.
+The plan consists of five main points: an invitation for Ukraine to join NATO, strengthening Ukraine’s defense capabilities; implementing a strategy against Russian aggression; boosting Ukraine’s economic and strategic potential; and utilizing Ukraine’s wartime experiences for future European defence.
+Nevertheless, certain aspects of the plan contain confidential details that are only shared with specific Western allies.

 “It will be very hard for us if they [partners] do not support Ukraine’s victorious plan.
-This will be a gift from the to Russia.
+This will be a gift from the world to Russia.
 The weakness of Ukraine is Russia’s advantage.
 “I think this is a mistake,” Zelensky said.

 The Ukrainian leader stressed the fact that, while the proposed NATO invitation is not equivalent to full NATO membership, it would send a strong message of support.